SparkPost/php-sparkpost/CONTRIBUTING.md

 ## Releasing

-* Update version information in composer.json during development.
+* Update version in the [library](https://github.com/SparkPost/php-sparkpost/blob/eeb6ba971584fcc4c12fd69247c6b24df7827af5/lib/SparkPost/SparkPost.php#L16) during development.
+This is used in the `user_agent` of your requests.

-* Once its been merged down, create a release tag in git.
+* Once it's been merged down, create a release tag in git.
 * Composer will automatically pickup the new tag and present it as a release.